WHEN JEWELRY SHOPPING NEEDS LOCAL EYES

 Shopping Route Logic

-We identify whether the case needs boutique route planning, resale store guidance, remote proxy QA, seller questions, or private buyer execution.
+We identify whether the case needs boutique route planning, estate luxury dealer guidance, remote proxy QA, seller questions, or private buyer execution.

 Handoff & Protection